Sherrie Hewson: Career

 Hewson returned to the theatre – appearing in Billy Liar and several pantomimes – and radio, notably as the lead character in a series entitled The Circle.
-She was also in great demand for light entertainment programmes, and made appearances on Blankety Blank, Noel's House Party and Call My Bluff among others.
+She appeared on a number of light entertainment programmes such as Blankety Blank, Noel's House Party and Call My Bluff among others.
 In 1999, Hewson was cast as Jean in the sitcom Barbara.

 In 2001, Hewson joined the cast of another soap opera, as receptionist Virginia Raven in the revival of Crossroads.
 In 2003, Hewson became a regular panellist on Loose Women, an ITV daytime programme.
-On 3 August 2016, Hewson announced her departure from the show, with her last episode being 5 September 2016.
+On 3 August 2016, Hewson announced her departure from the show, with her last episode aired on 5 September 2016.
 In 2004, Hewson appeared in a celebrity edition of makeover show 10 Years Younger and underwent cosmetic surgery to her face as well as a hair and fashion overhaul.
-She revealed that her decision to appear was partially influenced by the breakdown of her 20-year marriage to husband Ken Boyd.
 In 2004, Hewson joined the cast of Emmerdale as Lesley Meredith, mother of fishmonger Simon.
-She departed the show on 27 December 2006.
+She departed the show in May 2006.
 In 2007, Hewson made a number of non-acting television appearances.
 As well as Loose Women, she appeared in Celebrity MasterChef, Dickinson's Real Deal and was runner-up in Soapstar Superchef, partnered with her former Emmerdale co-star Julia Mallam.
 Hewson also appeared on a celebrity special of Who Wants to Be a Millionaire?.

 In 2012, Hewson joined the cast of the sitcom Benidorm.
-Since its fifth series, she has appeared as Joyce Temple-Savage, the new manager of the Solana Hotel.
+From its fifth series, she appeared as Joyce Temple-Savage, the manager of the Solana Hotel.
 On 18 January 2015, Hewson took part in celebrity talent show Get Your Act Together with plate spinner illusionist Andrew Van Buren.
-In August 2015, Hewson was a contestant in the sixteenth series of Channel 5 television show Celebrity Big Brother.
+In August 2015, Hewson was a contestant in the sixteenth series of the Channel 5 television show Celebrity Big Brother.
 She reached the final on Day 29, and finished in sixth place.
-In February 2016, Hewson won the role of Mrs. Slocombe in a remake of the BBC's 1970s and 1980s sitcom Are You Being Served?, taking over the part made famous by the late Mollie Sugden.
+In February 2016, Hewson was cast as Mrs. Slocombe in a remake of the BBC's classic sitcom Are You Being Served?, taking over the part made famous by the late Mollie Sugden.
 Only the pilot of this revival was made.
-In August 2016, Hewson announced that she was to leave Loose Women after 14 years.
 In 2018, she took part in ITV's 100 Years Younger in 21 Days.

+In 2024, Hewson was cast in a regular role in Channel 4's Hollyoaks as Martha Blake, the estranged grandmother of established character Sienna Blake.
+In 2025 it was announced that Hewson would be leaving the show after one year.